YingqianWang/LF-Image-SR/README.md

-# NTIRE 2024: Light Field Image Super-Resolution Challenge <br>
+# NTIRE 2025: Light Field Image Super-Resolution Challenge <br>
 <p align="center">  <img src="https://raw.github.com/The-Learning-And-Vision-Atelier-LAVA/LF-Image-SR/NTIRE2024/Fig/logo.jpg" width="400"> </p>

-**Light field (LF) image super-resolution (SR) challenge is held as a part of the [NTIRE workshop](https://cvlai.net/ntire/2024/) in conjunction with CVPR 2024.
+**Light field (LF) image super-resolution (SR) challenge is held as a part of the [NTIRE workshop](https://cvlai.net/ntire/2025/) in conjunction with CVPR 2025.
 The goal of this challenge is to develop methods to enhance the spatial resolution of LF images.**

 ## News and Updates:
-* **2024-01-30**: Codalab servers for [Track1](https://codalab.lisn.upsaclay.fr/competitions/17265) and [Track2](https://codalab.lisn.upsaclay.fr/competitions/17266) are online.
-Training and validation data is released.
-<br><br>

 ## Introduction
 With recent advances in camera manufacturing, light field (LF) imaging technology becomes increasingly popular and is commonly used in various applications such as mobile phones, biological microscope, VR/AR etc. Since both intensity and directions of light rays are recorded by LF cameras, the resolution of LF images can be enhanced by using these additional angular information.
 LF image super-resolution (SR), also known as LF spatial SR, aims at reconstructing high-resolution (HR) LF images from their low-resolution (LR) counterparts.